2020 Hyundai Sonata Hybrid adds solar roof, challenges Camry Hybrid at 52 mpg

 Otherwise, the Hybrid comes standard with Apple CarPlay and Android Auto compatibility in an 8.0-inch touchscreen infotainment system.
 A 10.25-inch touchscreen with cloud-based Blue Link speech recognition and bird’s-eye navigation views is available as a step up, and Qi wireless charging (with a cooling fan) and Bose audio are on offer.

-Hyundai has added double-junction soundproof glass to both the windshield and front doors, as well as improved carpet and additional sound absorbing materials—so as with the rest of the revamped 2020 Sonata lineup, it may prove an even more pleasant cabin to ride in.
+Like the rest of the 2020 Sonata lineup, the Hybrid should be even more pleasant to drive thanks to double-junction soundproof glass for both the windshield and front doors, as well as improved carpet and additional sound absorbing materials.

-More about the lineup, along with pricing and features, is expected soon, as the Sonata Hybrid is still expected to go on sale this spring.
+More about the 2020 Hyundai Sonata Hybrid lineup, including prices and features, is expected soon, as the car is expected to go on sale this spring.